 It doesn’t take a genius to expose the fallacy of such myth-making.

-All that a person needs to do is cast his eyes on the modern Muslim world to realise that there are no bonds of universal faith anywhere.
-The Islamic world is a complex ethnic and linguistic terrain that belies simplistic redactions of Muslims as the constituent parts of a coherent Muslim ‘Ummah’ or fraternity that’s almost 1500 years old.
+All that a person needs to do is cast his eyes on the modern Muslim World to realise that there are no bonds of universal faith anywhere.
+The Islamic world is a complex ethnic and linguistic terrain that belies simplistic redactions of Muslims as the constituent parts of a coherent Muslim ‘Ummah’, that’s almost 1500 years old.
 ‘Saudis’ are no more the brothers and sisters of ‘Pakistanis’ as ‘Arabs’ are the brethren of ‘Iranians’, ‘Turks’ or ‘Afghans’.
 Not one of these supposedly generic groups is itself uniform and self-sustaining courtesy of facts that we otherwise ignore at the cost of a blatant realism.
-These countries and societies comprise of huge internal diversity and dare I say ‘cleavages’.
+Muslim countries and “Islamic” societies comprise of huge internal diversity and, dare I say, ‘cleavages’.

-For instance, there is more diversity, and dare I say cleavages, within the ‘Arab’ world than between Arabs and ‘non-Arabs’.
+For instance, there is more diversity within the ‘Arab’ world than between Arabs and ‘non-Arabs (al-Ajam)’.
 This would hold true for all the other Muslim nationalities.

 Fellow Sunnis are as distant to one another as they are with Shias who have their own internal fault-lines.
 There are other cleavages, but the sectarian ‘cleavage’ is imagined as a quintessentially inherent fault-line built into the body-politik of a global fraternity.
-It is, however, greatly exaggerated by impressionistic commentators unaware of other, more significant, fault-lines.
+It is, however, greatly exaggerated by impressionistic commentators, usually non-Muslims, unaware of other, more significant, fault-lines.

 But what does this mean in practical terms?